-If you are self-employed (autonomo) and earning more than the annual Spanish minimum wage (€10,303 in 2018), , you will have to pay social security contributions to access healthcare and other benefits in Spain.
+If you are a freelancer (autonomo) and earning more than the annual Spanish minimum wage (€10,303 in 2018), you must pay social security contributions to access healthcare and other benefits in Spain.
 If you are eligible and don’t pay social security, you won’t get any benefits.

 The self-employed come under a special scheme known as the régimen especial trabajadores autónomos.
-You must pay all of the social security contributions yourself – which means self-employed workers personally pay more than employees’ share – and there is a minimum monthly amount regardless of how much you earn that month.
+You must pay all of the social security contributions yourself; this means self-employed workers personally pay more than employees’ share.
+There is a minimum monthly amount regardless of how much you earn that month.
 This means you need to have arrangements in place to cover this.

 How to apply as self-employed

-You must have a social security number, be registered as self-employed with the Spanish tax office, and register with the Spanish Social Security system using the form TA.0521– you can find your local office here.
-You will need your NIE and passport.
+You must have a social security number, register as self-employed with the Spanish tax office, and register with the Spanish social security system using the form TA.0521.
+Find your local office here.
+To do this, you’ll need your NIE and passport.

-You can also register online but you will need to get an activation code from the TGSS and a digital certificate from a Digital Certificate Registration Office.
-You must keep them informed of any changes.
+You can also register online but you need an activation code from the TGSS and a digital certificate from a Digital Certificate Registration Office.
+Make sure you inform them of any changes.

 The general contribution rate is currently between 26.50% and 29.80%.
 This works out to a monthly payment of at least €250 per month for most freelancers.

-Self-employed workers aged up to 47 years old can choose from contingency contribution bases of between €893.10 and €3,751.20 per month; those aged 48 or over could choose a base between €963.30 and €1.964.70 per month.
-You may be required to have a higher minimum base if you employ others.
+Self-employed workers up to 47 years old can choose from contingency contribution bases of between €893.10 and €3,751.20 per month; those aged 48 or over could choose a base between €963.30 and €1.964.70 per month.
+You may need a higher minimum base if you employ others.

 Paying contributions entitle you to healthcare and, after you’ve paid into the scheme for 15 years, a pension.
 You can pay more than the basic amount to get a higher pension – or choose private pension funds – or make additional contributions to be covered for accidents or sickness at work.